Berikon: Transportation

 The Berikon-Widen station of the Bremgarten-Dietikon-Bahn stands right on the Mutschellen pass.
 This station is a stop of the S-Bahn Zürich on the line S17 serviced by the Bremgarten-Dietikon-Bahn.
 Buses of two Postauto lines, each with a terminus at Berikon-Widen station, connect the Mutschellen communities with Baden to the north and Zürich at the Wiedikon station to the east.
 The No. 350 Postauto line to Zürich Wiedikon also affords a good connection in Birmensdorf with the S9 and S15 train lines to Zürich, Affoltern am Albis, and Zug.

 Before the A1 expressway was built, the Mutschellen pass was the main connection for auto traffic between Zürich and Bern.
 Now, the road to Bern (Bernstrasse or Hauptstrasse 1) is still an important carrier of road traffic, particularly commuters.
-With the completion of the A4 expressway (scheduled November 2009) much more traffic (at least 5% by 2015) is expected through Berikon for travellers heading for the interchange at Birmensdorf (approx. 3 km away).
-Berikon has begun roadwork with a view to reduce the flow of transit vehicles.
-The project implementing these remedial measures is planned to last some 2.5 years and should be completed in autumn of 2011.
+With the completion of the A4 expressway much more traffic (at least 5% by 2015) was expected through Berikon for travellers heading for the interchange at Birmensdorf (approx. 3 km away).
+Berikon performed roadwork with a view to reduce the flow of transit vehicles.
+The project implementing these remedial measures is planned to last some 2.5 years and was to be completed in autumn of 2011.